ehrktia/lendbook/docs/notes.md

 * lender - provide a page with list of books owned by lender

   email id used for sign in is used as profile / name for logged in user

+  book

+      - edit : open a popup to edit book details

+      - remove: remove book from back end using call to graphql